Raspberry Canes Not Growing: Identifying the Root Causes

 Frost Damage

-Late frosts can damage new growth on raspberry canes, leading to reduced vigor or even plant death.
-Providing frost protection, such as using row covers or planting in sheltered locations, can help mitigate this risk.
+Late frosts can damage new growth on raspberry canes, leading to reduced vigour or even plant death.

 Fungal Infections